MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/environment-strategy-lifecycle-scenarios.md

 Many organizations with on-premises infrastructure are now considering a move to the cloud because of the evolving needs of businesses and the potential and benefits of the cloud.
 Such a move involves creating new cloud environments, running a cloud-compatibility assessment, moving the solution components and data, and redesigning parts of the solution to take advantage of the latest cloud features.

 To help speed up this process, Dynamics 365 services offer a "lift and shift" solution to move data into the cloud.
 It's fast and cost-effective, but by moving a legacy solution into the cloud, you might miss an opportunity to optimize your processes.
-[Learn more about the Dynamics 365 migration program for on-premises solutions](/dynamics365/get-started/migration/migration-overview).
+Learn more at [Migrate to Dynamics 365 online from Dynamics on-premises products](../migrate/overview.md).

 ## Administration mode